semrush/intergalactic/website/docs/components/date-picker/date-api.md

 @## DatePicker.Trigger and DateRangePicker.Trigger

-Trigger button, exists by default. `DateRangePicker` has the same interface.
+Trigger input, exists by default. `DateRangePicker` has the same interface.

 ```jsx
 import { DatePicker } from '@semcore/ui/date-picker';